SarasAI-Institute/Python-Programming-with-AI/Module 01/Python Basics.md

 ```

 ## 7) Integrated Development Environment (IDE)
-IDE is a program that helps you write and run your Python code more easily.
+IDE is an application/platform/software that helps you write and run your Python programs more easily.
 It provides tools like a code editor, where you write your code, and features for running, testing, and debugging your programs.
 Below are the top five commonly used IDEs (Integrated Development Environments) for Python:
 * Jupyter Notebook
 * Visual Studio Code
 * PyCharm